xabbu42/Master/arbeit.md

 \End{lcorollary}

 \Begin{proof}
+TODO this needs to be a lot better

 As we replace $(⊃ :)$ rules directly with $(⊃ □)$ rules, the two
 definitions of prehistoric relations match.
 Moreover , all contractions are on already related subformulas and $□$ symbols.
 The newly introduced (□Cut) is also used on related $□$ symbols and subformulas.
+Finally the additional $(⊃ □)$ rule in the handling of
+$(⊃ !)$ has the same prehistoric families as the $□$ in the formula
+$□A$ of the premise, which is the same family in the G3lp proof.

-So by corollaries \ref{contrprehist} and
-\ref{dropprehist} as well as definition \ref{boxcutcorr}, no new prehistoric relations are introduced in the forgetful projection.
+So using the corollaries \ref{contrprehist} and \ref{dropprehist} as well as definition \ref{boxcutcorr}, no new prehistoric relations are introduced in the forgetful projection.
 \End{proof}

 We will now come back to our example formula $¬□(P ∧ ¬□P)$ from